teamforage/forage-android-sdk/README.md

 It is the `funding_type` on a [Payment object](#step-0-create-a-payment-object) where you indicate whether a `Payment` will capture (SNAP or EBT Cash).

-## Collecting the PIN for a deferred EBT payment
+## Submitting the PIN for a deferred payment

 ### Step 0: Create a `Payment` object